guyplusplus/Simple-Circuit-Breaker/README.md

 ## Sample Code
-Code should look like this:
+Pseudo-code should look like this:

 ```
 CircuitBreakerConfig config = new CircuitBreakerConfig();